UK driving test cost calculator

 The headline £2,200 UK average masks substantial regional variation.
 Three rough cohorts emerge from the data:

 - London and South East: typical total £2,400 to £2,800.
-Lessons run £50 to £65 per hour, and first-time pass rates are lower (around 4 percentage points below the UK average), so retake costs bite harder.
+Lessons run £50 to £65 per hour, and first-time pass rates are a little lower (around 1 percentage point below the UK average), so retake costs bite slightly harder.

 - Midlands, North England, Wales: typical total £1,800 to £2,200.
 Lessons run £38 to £50 per hour.
 First-time pass rates closer to the national average.